web3privacy/web3privacy/Web3privacynowplatform/Scoringmodel.md

 - ISO/IEC 29190:2015: https://www.iso.org/standard/45269.html
 - Anonymity Assessment – A Universal Tool for Measuring Anonymity of Data Sets Under the GDPR with a Special Focus on Smart Robotics: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3971139

-# My personal notes on privacy scoring (they were made before communal survey)
+# 2. My personal notes on privacy scoring (they were made before communal survey)
 _Sketches what could be put inside privacy-solutions scoring model_ (note: think of these as questions to experts for a workshop on scoring ideation).

+**Key observations**
+- Privacy experts have broad range of different takes on privacy assesment (50+ min different examples)
+- Majority of the expert takes are hard to execute by non-tech people (they need info-help!)
+- Privacy assesment takes enormous time (potential for analytical service!)
+- Scoring model demand both "decentralisation", "open-source" & "privacy" topics understending (privacy literacy isn't enough)
+- Scoring criteria are different from objective (example: transaction tracebility) & subjective (example: backed by a16z crypto) takes

 **Open-source transparency**
 - **GitHub repos**: # of commits, # stars, date of repo creation.